Financials

 Other operating expenses

-Other operating expenses, which included cleaning services, repairs and maintenance, credit card and delivery service commissions, general supplies and marketing expenses, increased by 3.2%, or $0.4 million, from $9.7 million in 1H2024 to $10.1 million in 1H2025.
-The increase was in line with the general increase in business activities.
+Other operating expenses, which include cleaning services, repairs and maintenance, credit card and delivery service commissions, general supplies and marketing expenses, increased by 35.6%, or $3.2 million, from $9.1 million in 2H2024 to $12.3 million in 2H2025.
+For FY2025, other operating expenses increased by 18.8%, or $3.6 million, from $18.8 million in FY2024 to $22.4 million in FY2025.
+The increase was mainly due to a $1.2 million loss on disposal of PP&E, higher marketing expenses of $0.9 million and an increase in general supplies of $0.4 million.

 Share of results of associates